 - ensuring physical distancing is practiced across desk locations, meetings and lunch breaks

 - special leave provisions to support our people with caring responsibilities

 - suspension of international and non-essential domestic work travel

 - enhanced cleaning and disinfection processes, and more frequent cleaning of common areas

 Water and sewer projects, and repair works

-We are working alongside our contractors to review and align our response plans for minimal impact to the community.
+We work alongside our contractors to review and align our response plans for minimal impact to the community.